bongiozzo/musica_mustdie/output/band_nocturnalbreed.md

 # Nocturnal Breed

-Дискография
+## Дискография

-"Aggressor" 1997, Black Metal
+### "Aggressor" 1997, Black Metal

+1. Rape The Angels
+2. Frantic Aggressor
+3. Maggot Master
+4. Nocturnal Breed
+5. Evil Dead (DEATH cover)
+6. Metal Storm Rebels
+7. Dead Dominions
+8. Alcoholic Rites
+9. Revelation 666
+10. Blaster
+11. Locomotive Death

-"No Retreat...
+### "No Retreat...
 No Surrender" 1998, Black Metal

+1. The Artillery Command
+2. Thrash the Redeemer
+3. Warhorse
+4. Killernecro
+5. No Retreat...
+No Surrender
+6. Beyond Control
+7. Sodomite
+8. Fist of Fury
+9. Under the Blade
+10. Roadkill Maze
+11. Possessed
+12. Armageddon Nights
+13. Insane Tyrant

-"The Tools of the Trade" 2000, Black Metal
+### "The Tools of the Trade" 2000, Black Metal

+1. Give 'em Hell
+2. Slaughter Division
+3. Resistance is Futile
+4. The Tools of the Trade
+5. Down by Law
+6. The Sabbath Man
+7. Skeletor of Sin
+8. Black Tooth Grin
+9. Silvertongue Devil
+10. Ballcrusher (W.A.S.P. cover)
+11. Knuckledust
+12. Scarred

-"Fields Of Rot" 2007, Black Metal
+### "Fields Of Rot" 2007, Black Metal

+1. Wicked, Vicious and Violent
+2. Fields of Rot
+3. Too Damned to Conquer
+4. Manskinner
+5. In Sickness and in Hell
+6. Invasion of the Body-Thrashers
+7. Iron Bitch
+8. Code of Conduct
+9. The Dead
+10. Scything Harrow

 ## Отношения с другими группами